gazeez/Mide_Kitchen/README.md

 10. Open a tab in a browser and type http://localhost/named_folder_from_step 7
       - This should bring you to the website.

+# Using Application:
+  - Regular Browsing of pages
+  - Navigation bar at the top links to each section of the page of interest
+  - Log In/Log Out at the top right.
+  - Information of the Site address and social media links in the footer

 # Testing Instructions and Test Cases

 # Test Register